sunithasomanna/ODIM/README.md

 - Complete output of the operation

 # Deploying Resource Aggregator for ODIM and the Plugins

-**Important**: In case of any unforeseen issues you experience while deploying or using Resource Aggregator for ODIM, log on to https://jira.lfnetworking.org/secure/Dashboard.jspa and file a defect by clicking **Create**.

 Topics covered in this section include: